nanduapna55/timepass/README.md

-chaneged the content of file
+changed the content of this file.